thehelp/cluster/README.md

 # thehelp-cluster

 Don't just let your server crash on an unhandled error, finish everything you were doing first.
 Multiple techniques used to ensure your clients don't get socket hang-ups.
-Cluster support too!
+Cluster support and graceful shutdown on SIGTERM too!

 ## Features